Become a maths teacher

 When you're teaching key stages 3 and 4 you can use interactive games with conkers and dice to help your pupils understand algebra and probability.

-Explore what teaching a key stage 3 maths lesson would be like(opens in new window).
+Explore what teaching a key stage 3 maths lesson would be like at the Oak National Academy website.

 Themes you'll cover when you teach 16 to 18 year olds (key stage 5) include: